 There are lots of people in the University who can help you feel more confident about your exams.

-- The Skills Centre's exam support includes 1:1 exam skills tutorials and drop-ins, exam-focused Skills Enrichment sessions and self-access resources.
+- The Skills Centre's exam support includes exam-focused skills enrichment workshops and self-access resources.

 - The Academic Registry’s Exams and assessments webpage contains information on rules and regulations, alternative arrangements and much more.

 - Student Support's Wellbeing Service is always available to help with anything at all that's bothering you.

 Never be afraid to ask for help or advice.
 It shows you can take the initiative to solve problems and identify the information you need – valuable skills for life after university.

 While we can never guarantee the outcome of an exam, we can control what we do to prepare.
 With the right information, strategies, practice and support, you’re much more likely to succeed.

 What’s more, you’ll be developing many of the skills and qualities that employers are looking for – time management, organisation, resilience and independent learning skills to name a few.